-Anyone filing bankruptcy under Chapter 7 will have to part with $335 which is charged as a filing fee.
-Such individuals should also expect an additional charge between $15 and $20 as the fee to be paid to the Bankruptcy Trustee.
+Anyone filing bankruptcy under Chapter 7 bankruptcy will pay a $335 which is charged as a filing fee.
+These individuals should also expect an additional charge between $15 and $20 as the fee to be paid to the Bankruptcy Trustee.
 The attorney fee ranges from $500 to around $3,500.
 It means the total cost of filing for bankruptcy under Chapter 7 will range from $835 to $3,835.

 How much does it cost to file a Chapter 13 Bankruptcy?

 The filing fee for bankruptcy under Chapter 13 is $310 while the attorney fee range from $1,500 to around $6,000.
 The total cost should thus be anywhere between $1,810 and $6,310.
-Note that the filing fees are the same in all states, but the attorney charges might be different depending on the state where one files bankruptcy.
+Note that the filing fees are the same in all states.
+However, the attorney charges might be different depending on the state where one files bankruptcy.

-Also, keep in mind that there may be other miscellaneous costs incurred during the process for both Chapter 7 and Chapter 13 Bankruptcy.
+It’s important to keep in mind there may be other miscellaneous costs incurred during the process for both Chapter 7 and Chapter 13 Bankruptcy.
 Such expenses will likely be between $300 and $400.
 You can, however, lower your costs by finding a pro bono lawyer who will handle your case for free.
 In case a pro bono legal rep is not an alternative, you can consider creating a payment plan that will help you offset the bills without much of a hassle.

 Do I have enough debt to file bankruptcy?

-Although there is no minimum debt amount that warrants a bankruptcy filing, keep in mind that the amount of debt you hold is a critical determinant in the decision to file for bankruptcy.
+There is no minimum debt amount that warrants a bankruptcy filing.
+Although, it is important to keep in mind the amount of debt you hold is a critical determinant in the decision to file for bankruptcy.
 The decision to file or not to file for bankruptcy should depend on factors such as;

 - The creditors’ desire to continue doing business with you.